Agatha Biddle: Fur trade and later life on Mackinac

-During the early period of the fur trade the Mackinac and surrounded area were primarily inhabited by First Nations people, but by the middle of the nineteenth century their numbers were greatly reduced due to war, including the War of 1812, and treaties which saw many of the local Odawa and Anishinaabe people relocated to tiny parcels of land.
-Biddle was made chief of the Mackinac band in the mid-1800s.
+During the early period of the fur trade the Mackinac and surrounded area were primarily inhabited by First Nations people, but by the middle of the nineteenth century their numbers were greatly reduced due to war, including the War of 1812, and treaties which saw many of the local Ojibwe and Odawa people relocated to tiny parcels of land.

 Biddle took on a number of community roles, including taking in sick or orphaned Anishnaabe children and offering food and other charity.
 She is recorded as serving as undertaker on the island.
 She supplied coffins and carried out burial services.

-Biddle is cited as an example of the way Metis women used their connections between local First Nations communities as well as settler communities to advantage in the fur trade society of the Great Lakes.
+Biddle is cited as an example of the way Métis women used their connections between local First Nations communities as well as settler communities to advantage in the fur trade society of the Great Lakes.
 Fleming notes that there is archeological evidence to support the fact that Biddle worked with birch bark, as well as engaging in quill work and basketry.